 Just as Yoda revealed that there was another Skywalker, Drew Barrymore likewise announces the existence of another Wilson brother.
 Andrew Wilson is an eerie amalgam of both of his more famous brothers, mixing Owen’s stoner affability with Luke’s sensitivity and intelligence.
 Less effective is Landon Pigg as Bliss’ first love.
 While Barrymore and Cross craft the relationship with tenderness, there is a discernible lack of chemistry between Page and Pigg that renders this subplot only intermittently effective.
 It’s the only relationship in the movie that feels phony, but at least the final scene between them delivers.
 Bliss’ relationship with Pash fares better, and rings truer than most teenage friendships do in movies.

 Barrymore also acquits herself well in the roller derby scenes, making them visceral and exhilarating even though they are all largely staged the same way each time.
 She makes you feel every elbow and punch thrown, every body check and nasty spill.
 These scenes put a fresh spin on the over-used (and now commercially co-opted) term “girl power.”
 If you can imagine Slap Shot with chicks then you get an idea of what Whip It is going for in its raucous roller derby sequences.
 That there is a sweet story and genuine characters one can care about when the skating stops makes Whip It one of the year’s most pleasant surprises at the movies.

-Pirates of the Caribbean: Dead Man's Chest Double-Sided 1 Sheet Poster - Style A. Mint condition; double-sided; advance; rolled.
+Pirates of the Caribbean: Dead Man's Chest Double-Sided 1 Sheet Poster - Style A. Mint condition, double-sided, rolled.
 This is an original movie poster and not a reprint.
-Original 1 Sheet that has printing on both the f...
+Original 1 Sheet that has pr...